aridlehoover/was-rails/README.md

 I want to...

 * Automatically notify all Recipients upon Alert creation ✅
-* Automatically notify new Recipient of latest Alert upon Recipient creation
+* Automatically notify new Recipient of latest published Alert upon Recipient creation ✅
 * Automatically notify all Recipients upon Alert publication
 * Manually notify all Recipients of a specific Alert
 * Manually notify a specific Recipient of the latest Alert